denniscwylie/sarks/user_guide.md

    name), such as the files peaks.tsv or merged_peaks.tsv (if spatial smoothing was employed) produced by sarkselect.py (in the resulting output directory).
-2. number of clusters desired.
+2. number of clusters desired (optional).

 Can add optional flag **--pfm** (no argument) to reformat cluster output as position frequency matrices (PFMs).